qlu-lab/SUPERGNOVA/README.md

 ```
 These files are from the 1000 Genomes Project, with rare variants (MAF < 5\%) filtered out.

 - **Genome partition files**: These files should be in bed format.
 Please note that different population may have different genome partition.
-An example dataset for European population can be downloaded by
+An example dataset for European population can be downloaded by:
 ```
 $ mkdir ./data/partition
 $ wget ftp://ftp.biostat.wisc.edu/pub/lu_group/Projects/SUPERGNOVA/partition/* -P ./data/partition/